2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 Up next (or before, as you wish), devote a couple of hours to the Archaeological Museum.

-It will provide all the necessary background to better understand what was going on inside the Palace.
+It will provide all the necessary background to understand better what was happening inside the Palace.

 A guided visit to the museum is something a bit more personal than a massive guided tour of the archaeological site.

 Currently (March 2020), the entrance fee is €15.
 With just one more euro, you can also visit the Archaeological site.
-The combined ticket is valid for three days, so you don’t need to rush around.
+The combined ticket lasts three days, so you don’t need to rush around.
 Excellent value for money.

 Some shopping in town